mebsim/school/projects/gSim/formulae.md

 These calculations are done for both the x and y components of the speed.

 As well, the algorithm checks for collisions between particles.
-When such collisions occur, the particle combine.
+When such collisions occur, the particles combine.

-To calculate the new speed of this particle, the law of conservation of momentum is used.
+To calculate the new speed of this particle, the law of conservation of momentum is used:

 $$P_{new}=P_1+P_1$$

 $$m\_{new}v\_{new}=m_1v_1+m_2v_2$$

-However, if \\(m_{new}=m_1+m_2\\) then we have
+However, if \\(m_{new}=m_1+m_2\\) then we have:

 $$v_{new}=\frac{m_1v_1+m_2v_2}{m_1+m_2}$$